rmssantos/examsimcreator/PRIVACY-AND-STORAGE.md

 ### TL;DR
 **ALL user data is stored ONLY in the user's browser `localStorage`.
 Nothing is sent to the server.
 Each user's data is completely isolated and private.**

+> ⚠️ **Content policy:** The public repo never ships proprietary exam dumps (AI-900, AI-102, etc.).
+Keep those packs in private storage and only copy them locally when you need them.

 ---

 ## How It Works